xrarch/newsdk/README.md

 ## Usage

+To initially build the Jackal compiler, type `make bootstrap` to cause the "precompiled" C files to be built into the initial compiler at `./build/bsjkl`.
+Subsequent `make`s will use this compiler.

+Note that compiling the compiler itself will create `./build/jkl` and leave the initial compiler alone.
+Do another `make bootstrap` to update it.

 ## Implementation Plan

 - [x] Jackal -> C bootstrap transpiler.
-- [ ] Self-hosted Jackal compiler w/ C backend.
+- [x] Self-hosted Jackal compiler w/ C backend.
 - [ ] Fox32 backend.
 - [ ] XR/17032 backend.
 - [ ] Complete rewrite of the MINTIA OS in Jackal.